 The process foreseen was one where planning and implementation of an integrated and seamless WMO GDPFS would culminate with the adoption by Eighteenth Congress (CG-18) in 2019.

-7.2 Terms of Reference (ToRs) for the Steering Group for the Seamless GDPFS.
+7.2 Terms of Reference (ToRs) for the Steering Group for the Seamless GDPFS

 The CBS Management Group (February 2016) recommended the establishment of a Steering Group for the Seamless GDPFS.
 It proposed that the Steering Group be chaired by the president of CBS and will be comprised of representatives of technical commissions and regional associations.
 The following Terms of Reference is proposed: